 - Creating safe urban spaces, supporting community policing, educating vulnerable youth, and strengthening justice systems;

 - Supporting the efforts of civil society groups and political leaders to protect and defend universal rights such as freedom of expression; and

-- Helping countries protect natural resources and adapt to the impact of changing climate patterns.
+- Helping countries to protect natural resources and adapt to changing climate patterns.

 USAID’s targeted initiatives have brought results, including: